Does Medicare Cover 24-Hour In Home Hospice Care Services?

 Dementia can affect anyone, but it is more common in older adults.
 According to the World Health Organization, about 50 million people are living with dementia worldwide, and this number is expected to rise to 152 million by 2050.

 However, dementia is not a normal part of aging.
 Some changes in memory, thinking, and behavior are regular and expected as we age and do not interfere with our daily functioning.
 For example, we may sometimes forget names or appointments but remember them later.
-We may also experience slower thinking and reaction time but still be able to solve problems and make decisions.
+We may also experience slower thinking and reaction time, but we can still solve problems and make decisions.

 How can we distinguish between dementia and normal aging?
 How can we recognize the early signs of dementia and seek help?

-The Alzheimer’s Association, a leading voluntary health organization in Alzheimer’s care, support, and research has identified 10 early signs and symptoms of dementia that can help us distinguish dementia from normal aging.
+The Alzheimer’s Association, a leading voluntary health organization in Alzheimer’s care, support, and research, has identified ten early signs and symptoms of dementia that can help us distinguish dementia from normal aging.
 These signs are:

 • Challenges in planning or solving problems.
 People with dementia may have difficulty following a plan or working with numbers.
 They may need help keeping track of monthly bills, following a recipe, or balancing a checkbook.
 They may also need help concentrating and take much longer to do things than before.
 This differs from normal aging, where we may make occasional errors but can still manage our finances and daily tasks.